mramshaw/ReactAWS/README.md

 ![https://github.com/mramshaw/ReactAWS/workflows/CI/badge.svg](https://github.com/mramshaw/ReactAWS/workflows/CI/badge.svg)

-A quick test of using GitHub actions for a CI build and deploy of a React app to AWS S3
+A quick test of using GitHub actions for a CI build and deploy of a React scaffold to AWS S3

 In this case: http://react-aws-github-integration-test.s3-website.ca-central-1.amazonaws.com